Target level of study

 Actuarial science

-Actuarial Science is a course of study within the Money, Banking, Finance, and Insurance program.
+The Actuarial Science program is one of the programs offered by the Faculty of Economics under the Money, Banking, Finance, and Insurance (MBFA) major.

 Theoretical econometrics